EFTEC/ValidationOne/README.md

 # ValidationOne
-It's a PHP library for fetchs and validate fields and store messages in different containers(including error, warning, info , and success) depending on the conditions.
+It's a PHP library for fetches and validate fields and store messages in different containers(including error, warning, info , and success) depending on the conditions.

-The ideology behind this library is simple: 5 classes, no dependencies and runs in PHP 5.6 and higher, so it could run in practically any PHP project, including Wordpress, Laravel, a custom PHP project, etc.
+The ideology behind this library is simple: 5 classes, no dependencies and runs in PHP 5.6 and higher, so it could run in practically any PHP project, including WordPress, Laravel, a custom PHP project, etc.

 [![Build Status](https://travis-ci.org/EFTEC/ValidationOne.svg?branch=master)](https://travis-ci.org/EFTEC/ValidationOne)
 [![Packagist](https://img.shields.io/packagist/v/eftec/validationone.svg)](https://packagist.org/packages/eftec/ValidationOne)